Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Fleet Management Industry Trends

-The fleet management industry’s trends reflect structural changes in how fleets plan, operate, and remain compliant amid rising costs and service pressures.
+The fleet management market’s growth reflects structural changes in how fleets plan, operate, and remain compliant amid rising costs and service pressures.
 The most influential trends fall across technology adoption, sustainability mandates, regulatory complexity, and data-driven operations.

 1. Technological Advancements in Fleet Management

-Fleet teams work with continuous streams of location, vehicle, and delivery data.
-The operational shift lies in how this data is used within planning and execution workflows.
+Your fleet teams work with continuous streams of location, vehicle, and delivery data.
+The operational shift lies in how this data is used within planning and execution workflows—and the fleet management market is responding accordingly with AI-powered and cloud-native platforms.

 • Routing and dispatch decisions are increasingly revised during active delivery windows